Greenwich Park: Sport

 Greenwich Park being used for the 2023 Big Half (a half marathon).

 One of three start points for the London Marathon, the 'red start', is located just south of Greenwich Park, in Charlton Way, with runners held in the park before they start.
 A London half marathon, Run to the Beat, passed through the park from 2008 to 2012; in 2013, the last running of the 13.1-mile event started and finished in the park.
 Since 2018 the park has also accommodated some of the finish facilities of The Big Half, a half marathon run each September.
 A 2.62-miles charity 'mini marathon' for children is held each May, and the park also hosts occasional commercially organised 5km and 10km running events.
-(Note: Greenwich Park does not host a parkrun; the nearest weekly parkrun is at Charlton Park while 'Greenwich parkrun' - the borough's first parkrun, established in 2010 - is at Avery Hill.)
+(Note: Greenwich Park does not host a parkrun; the nearest weekly parkrun is at Charlton Park.
+'Greenwich parkrun' – the borough's first parkrun, established in 2010 – was held at Avery Hill and was renamed 'Avery Hill parkrun' in March 2025.)
 The park also staged the start of the final stage of the 2006 Tour of Britain cycle race (3 September).
 A cricket pitch is maintained in the southwest corner of the park, with an adjacent pavilion.
 Tennis courts are located to the north of the cricket pitch.